tingyu66/test/paper.md

 Since Python uses duck typing, we have to expose overloaded functions to different Python objects.
 To avoid naming collision and keep a clean interface, we choose to create a Python module for each kernel under exafmm-t's Python package, instead of adding suffixes to function and class names to identify types.

-We are currently integrating exafmm-t into Bempp-cl, an open-source boundary element package in Python, whose predecessor, BEM++, has enabled many acoustic and electromagnetic applications.
+We are currently integrating exafmm-t into Bempp-cl, an open-source boundary element method (BEM) package in Python, whose predecessor, BEM++, has enabled many acoustic and electromagnetic applications.
+In BEM applications, computations are dominated by matrix-vector multiplications in the iterative solver.
-FMM reduce time and memory cost of solving the dense linear systems arising in boundary element applications.
+Using FMM will reduce both time and memory cost of solving such dense linear systems.

 # References